pappuks/medical-image-codec/README.md

 # MIC - Medical Image Codec
-This library introduces a lossless medical image compression codec __MIC__ for 16 bit images which provides compression ratio similar to JPEG 2000 but with much higher speed of compression and decompression.
+This library introduces a lossless medical image compression codec __MIC__ for 16 bit images implemented in __Go__ which provides compression ratio similar to JPEG 2000 but with much higher speed of compression and decompression.

 |Branch |Status |
 |-------|-------|